90-100 feet (27-30 m) in Southern Hemisphere

 Endangered – 3,000-4,000 in N. Hemisphere; 5,000-10,000 in S. Hemisphere

-The blue whale is the largest mammal, and possibly the largest animal, to ever live on earth.
-The blue whale is a baleen whale and belongs to a group of whales known as the rorquals, which also includes humpback whales, fin whales, Bryde’s whales, sei whales, and minke whales.
-These whales have throat grooves that expand while the animal is feeding.
-Blue-gray in color, the blue whale is long and slender with a small dorsal fin located three-fourths of the way down its back.
+The Blue Whale is the largest animal to have ever live on Earth.
+They are categorized as baleen whales and belong to a group of whales known as the rorquals (also includes Humpback Whales, Fin Whales, Bryde’s Whales, Sei Whales, and Minke Whales).
+Blue Whales have long throat grooves that expand while the animal is feeding.
+Blue-gray in color, the Blue Whale is long and slender with a tiny dorsal fin that is set far along the back, close to the tail-flukes.

-Blue whales feed almost exclusively on small shrimp-like creatures called krill which get stuck in their baleen plates and can eat up to 40 million krill each day.
-They can be found alone or in small groups, but it’s most common to see blue whale in pairs.
-They can reach speeds of 30 miles per hour (mph) if alarmed, but usually travel around 12 mph.
+Blue Whales filter-feed nearly exclusively on small shrimp-like critters called krill by trapping large masses of them in their baleen plates.
+They can eat up to 40 million krill each day.
+Blue Whales can be found alone or in small groups while in feeding or mating/birthing grounds.
+Although they can quicken the pace if alarmed, they typically travel at roughly 10-12 mph.